 - How I’ve Received Thousands Of Dollars Worth Of Free Stuff From Refinancing My Student Loans With SoFi

 The amazing thing is that, even after you’ve paid off your student loans, you’re still eligible to attend every single SoFi event.
-That’s because once you’re a SoFi member, you always remain a SoFi member.
-That means that, at a minimum, you should refinance your student loans at least once with SoFi so that you can gain access to all of these SoFi events.
+That’s because SoFi says that once you’re a SoFi member, you always remain a SoFi member.
+In my opinion, at a minimum, you should refinance your student loans at least once with SoFi so that you can gain access to all of these SoFi events.
+Just refinance them, then if you’re not happy with the rate or want a lower rate, refinance them again with another company (more about that below).

 I haven’t had a SoFi student loan since 2015 and I still go to SoFi events every time they come to my city.
 Refinancing with SoFi was definitely worth my time when you think about all of the free stuff I’ve received from them and it’s the reason I recommend refinancing with them first.
 And as a bonus, if you refinance with SoFi using the below link, you’ll get a $100 signup bonus.